hn5092/KAP-manual/en/model/cube/corr.en.md

 ### How to use ###

-Firstly, in the third step of Cube creation, click *Add Measure* in the left corner to add a new measure.
+Step 1, in the third step of Cube creation, click *Add Measure* in the left corner to add a new measure.

 ![Adding Measure](images/corr/cube_en.png)

-Secondly, input your measure name, select *CORR* as Expression, select Param Value.
+Step 2, input your measure name, select *CORR* as Expression, select Param Value.
 The data type should be considered when you choose the measure.

 ![Choosing Expression](images/corr/expression_en.png)

-Thirdly, design and build Cube, then go to *Insight* page to query.
+Then continue to design and build Cube, and go to *Insight* page to query.
 You will get the result as below.

 ![SQL Query](images/corr/query_en.png)